- Land tax is based on the taxable value of land and tax rate established by a local government.

 Land tax is paid to the bank account of the Estonian Tax and Customs Board.

-To make the payment of land tax easier, you can order an e-invoice conveniently in the Estonian Tax and Customs Board’s e-services environment.
+To make the payment of land tax easier, you can order an e-invoice conveniently in the e-services environment e-MTA of the Estonian Tax and Customs Board.